View of Midlands Regional Hospital, Portlaoise, County Laois, Ireland.

 Courtesy Failte Ireland

-Offaly’s Birr Castle, home to the world‑famous 19th‑century Great Telescope, reflects the Midlands’ contribution to scientific discovery, while the 18th‑century Belvedere House in Westmeath tells a scandal‑filled story of the “Wicked Earl” Robert Rochfort and his infamous Jealous Wall.
-The Huguenot settlement of Portarlington in Laois adds a French‑speaking chapter to the region’s multicultural past.
+Prehistoric engineering is preserved at the Corlea Trackway, a 2 km oak-plank road laid across the bog around 148 BC.
+It served as a ceremonial highway linking the Hill of Uisneach with the royal site of Rathcroghan.
+Later centuries brought scientific and architectural milestones: Birr Castle’s 19th-century Great Telescope advanced astronomical discovery, while the 18th-century Belvedere House in Westmeath preserves the story of the “Wicked Earl” Robert Rochfort and his infamous Jealous Wall.
+The Huguenot settlement of Portarlington in Laois adds a distinct French-speaking chapter to the region’s multicultural past.

 What to See & Do